 Missing Student Policy and Notification Procedures

-UNL's missing student policy and notification procedures to be followed when an UNL student has been reported missing for more than 24 hours are available in the Annual Campus Security and Safety Report.
-The report also includes directions for students on how to submit emergency contact and missing person contact information.
+The Annual Campus Security and Safety Report contains UNL's missing student policy and notification procedures, as well as specific procedures to be followed when an UNL student has been reported missing.
+The report also outlines how students can submit emergency contact and missing person contact information.

 Placement of Graduates